BerlinerGazette/BG/public/wp-content/plugins/user-photo/readme.txt

 === User Photo ===
-Contributors: westonruter
+Contributors: westonruter, ryanhellyer
 Tags: users, photos, images
-Tested up to: 3.0.5
+Requires at least: 3.0.5
-Stable tag: 0.9.5.1
+Stable tag: 0.9.5.2

 Allows a user to associate a photo with their account and for this photo to be displayed in their posts and comments.

 == Description ==

-***Make sure you upgrade to version 0.9.5!***
+***Make sure you upgrade to version 0.9.5.2!***

 Allows a user to associate a profile photo with their account through their "Your Profile" page.
 Admins may add a user profile photo by accessing the "Edit User" page.
 Uploaded images are resized to fit the dimensions specified